 Laparoscopy-assisted colectomy

-Note: The above image of the procedure is from the case report by Dr. Arita of Kvoto Prefectural University of Medicine.
+Note: The above image of the procedure is from the case report by Dr. Arita of Kyoto Prefectural University of

+Main therapeutic devices used in TSD

+Surgical Systems

+Systems used in surgery are described on pages 36-37.

 GI: Biliary Tract/Pancreas

 Main diseases 1

 Gallstones

 A medical condition in which a stone can appear in the biliary tract (generic term for the bile duct, gallbladder, and major duodenal papilla).
 Gallstones that form in the gallbladder are particularly common.
 Biliary tract cancers, which can appear in the gallbladder and bile duct, are understood to be connected to gallstones.
 If gallstones injure the biliary tract, they can cause inflammation, which can turn into cancer if prolonged.

-Main diseases 2 Pancreatic Cancer
+Main diseases 2

+Pancreatic Cancer

 It comes from pancreatic cells.
 Pancreatic cancer is divided into two types: exocrine (digestive enzyme secretion system) and endocrine (hormone secretion system).
 About 95% of pancreatic cancer is of the exocrine type, and about 85% of these are invasive pancreatic duct cancers that occur on the epithelium of the pancreatic duct.
 Pancreatic cancer typically occurs in individuals who are 50-70 years old, especially in elderly males.

-papilla

-Main diseases 1 2

-Duodenoscope Main scopes used in ESD

-Unlike gastrointestinal videoscopes and colonovideoscopes, duodenovideoscopes have a side-viewing tip design in which the lens and illumination optics are on the side of the scope.
+Main diseases 1 2 Duodenoscope Main scopes used in ESD Unlike gastrointestinal videoscopes and colonovideoscopes, duodenovideoscopes have a side-viewing tip design in which the lens and illumination optics are on the side of the scope.
 This enables the scope to perform procedures such as Endoscopic Retrograde Cholangio Pancreatography (ERCP) that is imaging of the pancreaticobiliary ducts via the duodenum, and for performing Endoscopic Sphincterotomy which allows removal of gallstones via the mouth.
 This endoscope has a prism at its tip to allow it to look perpendicular to its axis, and a forceps elevator to deflect accessory devices in the same direction.
 Duodenovideoscopes typically are 1,240mm long.
 Note: A single-use scope is planned for future release.

-Duodenovideoscope

-Side-viewing tip (including forceps elevator system)

-Main diseases 1 2

-Main scopes used in ESD

-Cholangiovideoscope is a miniature scope inserted in the instrument channel of a duodenovideoscope.
+Side-viewing tip (including forceps elevator system) Main diseases 1 2 Main scopes used in ESD Cholangiovideoscope is a miniature scope inserted in the instrument channel of a duodenovideoscope.
 It can be used for direct observation inside the narrow duct of the pancreaticobiliary system or to collect tissue.

-Cholangioscope

-Note: A single-use scope is planned for future release.
+Cholangioscope Note: A single-use scope is planned for future release.